Pittenger was the representative for North Carolina’s 9th congressional district and was a Republican. He served from

 Read our 2018 Report Card for Pittenger.

 Pittenger is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Pittenger was the primary sponsor of 3 bills that were enacted: